AhmadVakil/AppAssetStudio/README.md

 ## How does it work?
 (Tutorial)

-This tool looks for mobile application repositories in an already defined path.
-Even if you create a mobile application repository using this tool, it will be created in that already defined path as well.
-This path is defined in a configuration file that is used by the server `src\server\configs\server-config.json` in the pair value of the key resourcesPath.
+This software system simply search for any mobile application repositories in an already defined path and will provide them all to the end-user.
+Even if you create a mobile application repository using this system, it will be created in that already defined path as well.
+This path is defined in a configuration file that is used by the server `src\server\configs\server-config.json` in the pair value of the key `resourcesPath`.

 So, if you have a mobile application repository that you want to manipulate using this tool, you should have it cloned into the mentioned path.